Recession Proofing Your Business: 7 Steps to Take Right Now

 There is no good time for a cyberattack, but an economic recession might be one of the worst times to risk the security of your data and your customers’ sensitive information.
 Implement strong cybersecurity measures, such as firewalls, antivirus software, and multi-factor authentication.

-These critical high-level technology threats are exactly the kind of challenges that call for a fractional CTO.
+How an Interim Executive Can Help: These critical high-level technology threats are exactly the kind of challenges that call for an Interim CISO or fractional CTO.
 You can hire an experienced cybersecurity expert on a project basis to assess your threat level and create a plan to protect your company, secure remote work, and respond to threats.

 5. Diversify Revenue Streams